 Passing, the misunderstanding of her condition, presents unique challenges.
 Quinn often finds herself defending her needs, explaining that her walking poles are not a choice but a necessity.
 Yet, because she doesn’t fit society’s narrow image of disability, her use of assistive devices is frequently questioned.

 As disability scholars Brune and Garland-Thomson (2012) have noted, public perceptions hinge on visible cues.
-For Quinn, passing is not convenience but burden.
+For Quinn, passing is not a convenience but a burden.
 Remarks like “You don’t look like you have a disability” or “Why do you need those poles?” force her to constantly justify her reality.

 The impact of passing, as Forber-Pratt et al. (2019) explain, can lead to frustration and isolation.
 For Quinn, it means feeling both misunderstood and unseen.
 Each time her disability is questioned or invalidated, she grows more disconnected from those around her, as if her Cerebral Palsy isn’t real in their eyes.